1. A BRIEF GUIDE TO THE ROLES OF RESEARCH STUDENT AND OF SUPERVISOR

 (vi) regularly meeting with you to discuss your work;

-(viii) advising you about the content of written submissions such as your first year progress report, literature review, 2nd year talk, 3rd year poster and your thesis;
+(viii) advising you about the content of written submissions such as your literature review, first year progress report, 2nd year talk, 3rd year poster and your thesis;

-(ix) offering informal guidance on careers.
+(x) offering informal guidance on careers;

 Information on the expectations and responsibilities of research supervision, and guidance on fulfilling these, is available as follows:

-1. The Mathematical, Physical and Life Sciences Divisional Code of Practice on the Supervision of Research Students’ can be found via the ‘brief guide’ link within the webpage https://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision and in Appendix VIII of the present Materials Graduate Course Handbook.
+1. The Mathematical, Physical and Life Sciences Divisional Code of Practice on the Supervision of Research Students can be found via the link within the webpage http://www.mpls.ox.ac.uk/graduate-school/information-for-postgraduate-research-students/supervision and in Appendix VIII of the Materials Graduate Student Handbook.

 2. Very helpful guidance to both students and supervisors can be found at:

-(ii) The Vitae guides on ‘Supervising a Doctorate’ at https://www.vitae.ac.uk/doing-research/supervising-a-doctorate and ‘Doing a Doctorate’ (supervision and key relationships) at https://www.vitae.ac.uk/doing-research/doing-a-doctorate/starting-a-doctorate/supervision-and-key-relationships
+(ii) The Vitae guides on ‘Supervising a Doctorate’ at https://www.vitae.ac.uk/doing-research/supervising-a-doctorate and ‘Doing a Doctorate’ (supervision and key relationships) at https://www.vitae.ac.uk/doing-research/doing-a-doctorate/starting-a-doctorate/supervision-and-key-relationships.

-(iii) The Materials JCCG (our staff - graduate student liaison committee) run an annual course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
+(iii) The Materials JCCG (our staff - graduate student liaison committee) run an annual student-led course in Michaelmas Term, ‘Owning a Successful DPhil’, which includes guidance on the supervisory relationship.
 All probationer research students in Materials are strongly recommended to attend this course.

-(vi) The EPSRC Statement of Expectations for Research Council funded students (http://www.epsrc.ac.uk/skills/students/help/expectation)
+(vi) The EPSRC Statement of Expectations for Research Council funded students (http://www.epsrc.ac.uk/skills/students/help/expectation).

 (vii) The following training courses are run at least annually:

-Supervisors: OLI run an annual ‘Introduction to Academic Practice at Oxford’ course, which includes a half-day session on Research Supervision; a series of seminars, including ‘Supervising DPhil Students’ and ‘Examining DPhil Students’; and an on-line course on the Admission of Research Students.
+Supervisors: In addition to the on-line course on research supervision mentioned at 2(i) above, CTL run the Oxford Essentials annual ‘Introduction to Academic Practice at Oxford’ on-line induction course for new academic staff, which includes a session on Research Supervision; and an on-line courses on the Admission of Research Students.